1st Flintshire Rifle Volunteers

 The 1st Flintshire Rifle Volunteers, later 5th (Flintshire) Battalion, Royal Welch Fusiliers, was a Welsh unit of the British Army's auxiliary forces.
-First raised in 1860, it fought as infantry at Gallipoli), in Egypt and Palestine during World War I. Converted to the anti-tank role, it fought in the Battle of France, the Western Desert and Italy in World War II.
+First raised in 1860, it fought as infantry at Gallipoli), in Egypt and Palestine during the First World War.
+Converted to the anti-tank role, it fought in the Battle of France, the Western Desert and Italy in the Second World War.
 It continued in the postwar Territorial Army until amalgamated with a neighbouring unit in 1956.

 Volunteer Force

 An invasion scare in 1859 led to the emergence of the Volunteer Movement, and Rifle Volunteer Corps (RVCs) began to be organised throughout Great Britain, composed of part-time soldiers eager to supplement the Regular British Army in time of need.
 The following units were raised in Flintshire, North Wales: